Virtual Help icon Virtual Help

 • Is there an introduction and a conclusion?

-• Am I within the length requirements for the assignment?
+• Am I within the length requirements for the work?

 • Do I primarily use active voice?